 (1) "Incident" means an event that poses a danger to the health and safety of patients and/or staff and visitors of the hospital, and is not consistent with routine care of persons served or routine operation of the hospital.

-(2) "Reportable incident" means an incident that must be submitted to the department, including incidents that must then be forwarded by the department to the Ohio legal rights service pursuant to section 5123.604 of the Revised Code.
-As referenced in division (C) of section 5119.611 of the Revised Code, "major unusual incident" has the same meaning as "reportable incident."
+(2) "Reportable incident" means an incident that must be submitted to the department, including incidents that must then be forwarded by the department to disability rights Ohio .
+As referenced in division (E) of section 5119.36 of the Revised Code, "major unusual incident" has the same meaning as "reportable incident."

 (3) "Six month reportable incident" means an incident type of which limited information must be reported to the department.
 A six month reportable incident is not the same as a reportable incident.